BarrelKnight723/Not-a-Spam-Bot/README.md

 **Replit:** https://replit.com/@GarvBanerji/Not-a-Spam-Bot?v=1

-**IMPORTANT:** Please note that I have coded in Replit and that is you are doing this natively you might need to make some changes.
+**IMPORTANT:** Please note that I have used Replit and that if you are doing this natively you might need to make some changes.